BeauMercier/drasticClientPortal/docs/ui/THEME_AND_STYLING.md

 - **Usage:** This class is applied directly to the unread notification component in `NotificationsMenu.tsx` to ensure it always has the correct high-contrast background and text color in dark mode.

 **Guideline:** When a component's dark mode styles are being incorrectly overridden by a global rule, the preferred solution is to create a new, targeted utility class like `.force-unread-bg` rather than modifying the broad global rules.
 This prevents unintended side effects across the application.

+## 4. Error UI & Theme Context

+- The App Router global error component (`src/app/global-error.tsx`) renders outside normal layouts.
+It uses inline styles to guarantee high-contrast appearance independent of theme state.
+- Page-level `div.dark` containers do not affect the global error UI; it is intentionally self-styled for reliability.